hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 - As a creator I want to remove the Admin Key on my existing NFT collection so that I can be sure my NFT is immutable.
 - As a creator I want the flexibility to remove keys as my project evolves.
 For example, I might start out with KYC as a requirement and later decide that it is not necessary.
 - As an NFT minting service I want to be able to mint an NFT collection on behalf of a creator using our private key and then update the treasury account to the creator's account whilst simultaneously removing the admin key so the creator ends up with an immutable NFT collection in their treasury account.
-- As a creator of an NFT which has no Admin Key but does have a Wipe Key, I want to be able to remove the Wipe Key
+- As an author of a smart contract that I am now happy is operating smoothly, I would like to remove the admin key

 ## Specification

-There are two approaches I see how this feature could manifest itself in the SDKs.
-I'll use the JS SDK as an example.
+Two possible approaches are presented using the JS SDK for demonstration using the HTS Token entity as an example.
+The same approaches could be take for the `ContractUpdateTransaction`.

 ### Option 1.
 Extend `TokenUpdateTransaction` to Support Removing Keys